 Settling Too Quickly

 However, accepting an early offer can be a costly mistake.
-Insurance companies often try to settle claims quickly for much less than what they’re actually worth.
+Insurance companies often try to settle claims quickly for much less than what they’re worth.
 Not just that, victims will have no idea of the injuries that are yet to show symptoms.
 Accepting an early offer means missing out on these conditions when they eventually show up.

-Before accepting any offer, it’s best to consult with a personal injury lawyer who can evaluate whether the settlement is fair.
+Before accepting any offer, it’s best to consult with a physical injury lawyer who can evaluate whether the settlement is fair.
 You don’t want to find out later that the amount you initially accepted is barely enough to cover your long-term costs.

 Not Hiring an Experienced Personal Injury Lawyer